RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/_index.md

 #### RedisGraph prevents upgrade to RHEL 9

 You cannot upgrade from a prior RHEL version to RHEL 9 if the Redis Enterprise cluster contains a RedisGraph module, even if unused by any database.
 The [RedisGraph module has reached End-of-Life](https://redis.com/blog/redisgraph-eol/) and is completely unavailable in RHEL 9.

+#### Creating Redis v6.0/v6.2 Active Active database with modules

+Redis enterprise v7.2.4 offers the option to create databases from versions: v6.0, v6.2, v7.2 There is a limitation to create Active Active databases from versions v6.0, v6.2 with modules This limitation will be fixed in Redis enterprise v7.4.2 maintenance release